 - Healthcare Quality & Safety focuses on integrating public health knowledge and skills in the clinical space.
 This concentration is particularly of interest to students currently in or intending to enter the medical field.

-- The Generalist concentration gives students the most freedom to choose electives that appeal to them.
+- Public Health Practice (Generalist) concentration gives students the most freedom to choose electives that appeal to them.
 Academic advisors will support students in determining which electives support their career goals.

-- Earned baccalaureate degree with approximate GPA of 3.0 or higher at an accredited institution
+- Baccalaureate degree with a competitive GPA from an accredited institution

 - Competitive score on the GRE or other graduate entrance examination

-- Graduate degree with a GPA of 3.0 or higher from an accredited institution
+- Graduate degree from an accredited institution (GPA of 3.0 or higher )